timble/illusion/docs/index.md

 @import "illusion";

 // Mixins
-@import "mixins"; // You can overwrite Illusion mixins here if you wish</code>
+@import "mixins"; // You can overwrite Illusion mixins here if you wish
 {% endhighlight %}

 ---